robertsamples/INDX-CAD/README.md

 ## About

-The geometry here was reverse engineered from Prusa's printable model, which was licensed under CC BY-SA 4.0.
+The geometry here was reverse engineered from [Prusa's printable model](https://www.printables.com/model/1761468-indx-toolhead)., which was licensed under CC BY-SA 4.0.
 That model and its remixes were later removed from Printables; the original 3MF is included in this repository for archival purposes.

 Prusa's mesh was clean enough for parametric geometry to be extracted and converted to STEP.
 The mechanism is complete: fillets, internal geometry, and the moving assemblies are all modeled.

+If you want to see an interactive version of the model without having to install CAD software a live viewer is available [here](https://indx-cad.baconmilkshake.com/).
+Bondtech- if you are reading that the website is for only giving your customers $15/nozzle instead of compensating your customers to the standard demanded by EU law.

 <img width="485" height="671" alt="INDX detail" src="https://github.com/user-attachments/assets/5aeaa665-9ed7-467b-a163-218ffc47b127" />